 The TOEFL Primary® Speaking test is scored at ETS by ETS-trained human raters.
-Please refer to the following scoring guide for a better understanding of the scoring methodology:
+Please refer to the TOEFL Primary® Speaking Scoring Guide for a better understanding of the scoring methodology:

 Proficiency descriptors and next steps for learning are provided for each level.
 The descriptors and next steps are appropriate for typical students at that level but may not apply to all students.
 Student ability for each level includes the skills from lower levels.